cudmore/triggercamera/docs/docs/index.md

 Modify [config.ini][config.ini] and restart the camera code

+	[serial]
+	useSerial: True
+	port: /dev/ttyACM0
+	baud: 9600

+	[system]
+	savepath: /video

+	watchedpathon: False
+	watchedpath: ''

 	[triggers]
-	useTwoTriggerPins: True
+	useTwoTriggerPins: 1
-	triggerpin: 4
+	triggerpin: 27
 	framepin: 17

 	[led]
-	led1pin: 2
+	ledpin1: 2
-	led2pin: 3
+	ledpin2: 3

 	[camera]
 	fps: 30
 	resolution: 640,480
 	bufferSeconds = 5

+	[simulatescope]
+	on: 1
-	watchedpathon: 1
+	initialDelay: 1
-	watchedpath: /video

-	savepath: /video
+	frameInterval: 30
+	frameNumber: 300

 # Output video

 Video is saved in the [h264][h264] video format.
 This is a very efficient video codec that make very small but highly detailed videos.
 Before these h264 video files can be analyzed, they need to be converted to include the frames per second.
 This can be done in a number of video editing programs.
 One way to do this conversion is by using the command line program [ffmpeg][ffmpeg].
 Because ffmpeg can be scripted, it is easy to incorporated into most workflows.
+The status of ffmpeg on the Pi is confusing.
+Here, we use a fork (or a nasty illegal fork?) called avconv.

-Use avconv
+Install avconv

 	sudo apt-get install libav-tools

 Convert one .h264 file

 	avconv -r 30 -i 20160604_181119_after.h264 -vcodec copy 20160604_181119_after.mp4

+Pseudocode to convert a directory of .h264 files

-    srcDir = '/src/dir/with/video'
+    srcDir = '/src/dir/with/video/'
-    dstDir = 'dst/dir/for/mp4'
+    dstDir = 'dst/dir/for/mp4/'
     for file in srcDir:
-        outfile = file.strip('h264') + '.mp4'
+        outfile = file.strip('.h264') + '.mp4'
-        ffmpeg -r 25 -i file dstDir+outfile
+        avconv -r 25 -i file -vcodec copy dstDir+outfile

 # Output files

 Each time the camera is triggered to save video, a .txt file with frame times is also saved.

-Here are the first 5 frames of an output .txt file
+Here are the first 5 frames of an output .txt file.
+The first line is a header, second line gives column names, third line is start of data.

-	fps=30,width=640,height=480,numFrames=300
+	date=20160606,time=223717,trial=1,fps=30,width=640,height=480,numFrames=1799,ardFrames=0
 	date,time,seconds,event,frameNumber
-	20160530,214450,1464659090.31,startVideo,
-	20160530,214450,1464659090.34,scanImageFrame,2
-	20160530,214450,1464659090.37,scanImageFrame,3
-	20160530,214450,1464659090.4,scanImageFrame,4
-	20160530,214450,1464659090.43,scanImageFrame,5
-	20160530,214450,1464659090.47,scanImageFrame,6
+	20160606,223623,1465266983.09,startVideo,
+	20160606,223623,1465266983.12,numFrames,1
+	20160606,223623,1465266983.15,numFrames,2
+	20160606,223623,1465266983.18,numFrames,3
+	20160606,223623,1465266983.21,numFrames,4
+	20160606,223623,1465266983.24,numFrames,5

+<a name="analysis"></a>
 # Analysis

 ## Analyzing output .txt files